EricWaight/eit-alt/README.md

 2. Type command/shift/p to bring up the command pallette

-3. Type "Remote Containers: Reopen in container" and hit enter again
+3. Type "Remote Containers: Reopen in container" and hit enter

+4. Type "Remote Containers: Rebuild container" and hit enter again

 4. Wait for the container to build and start, this may take a while the first time.
 Once the build is complete, type F5 to start debugging the project.

+## Source Control
+The container project uses git for source control.
+If you use git SSH keys, make sure to set ForwardAgent yes for any key you want to share with the container.

-# Running Project locally
+## Running Project locally
+1. Run ```npm i``` to install dependencies
+2. Run ```npm run dev``` to start the project